“Mom, I’m HUUUUNGRY! What’s for lunch?”

 If you’re wondering how to make this work on a practical level, here’s what we’ve found helpful.
 First, we ensure that Katie is perfectly safe by only providing child-safe utensils and standing very close by while she learns different kitchen skills.
 I also like to make sure that we have a few lunch-sized leftovers in the fridge from the past few meals for her to choose from.

 We also provide her with containers that prevent messy leaks and other discouraging mishaps.
-This has been HUGE for us, which is why I’m so glad to be hosting a fabulous giveaway for $125+ in lunch gear from MightyNest.

 - 4 oz Leakproof Rounds – These are great for homemade ranch, ketchup, honey mustard and more